vibhorkrishna/Python-Scripts/Missings Person Poster/README.md

 # Missing Person Poster
-A python program that automatically generates a missing person poster when details of the missing person are entered
+A python program that automatically generates a missing person poster when details of the missing person are entered.
 ## Installing the Dependencies:
 Install the packages that are missing from your computer.
 You will know which packages are missing when you run the python script.